 Release date: December 2022

 Not much is known yet of the Guardians of the Galaxy Holiday Special beyond a few things.
 James Gunn will be returning to television in this show, after his incredible run on Peacemaker.
-Also, it will feature the Guardians in an adventure that bridges between 2017’s Guardian’s of the Galaxy Vol. 2. and the upcoming Vol. 3 due out in early 2023.
+Also, it will feature the Guardians in an adventure that bridges between 2017’s Guardian’s of the Galaxy Vol. 2. and the upcoming Vol. 3 due out in 2023.

 Release date: Early 2023

 Samuel L. Jackson returns as Nick Fury in a spy thriller series focusing around the intelligence agencies throughout the MCU and the Skrulls who have been posing as humans since 2019’s Captain Marvel (and seen posing as Nick Fury in 2019’s Spider-Man: Far from Home).
 This series marks the return of Colbie Smuthers as Maria Hill, Ben Mendelsohn as Talos, Martin Freeman as Everett Ross, and Don Cheadle as James Rhodes.
 (Cheadle is also set to star in the upcoming series Armor Wars, but more details on that will be made later.)

 If you want to have a good grounding in the comics before the show starts, 2008’s Secret Invasion series is available on Marvel Unlimited, which I recommend as there are a lot of back issues leading up to it.
 Following the “secret” theme, Secret Wars 1 and 2 are good as well as 2015’s Jonathan Hickman Secret Wars.
 Secret Empire should be avoided and forgotten.